Dotrar/RenWu/readme.md

 Plug 'Dotrar/Renwu'
 call plug#end()

-" Make a mapping with a space at the end. nnoremap <leader>g :RenWu<space>
+" Make a mapping with a space at the end, acts as a prompt for new items. nnoremap <leader>g :RenWu<space>

-" Empty command means to show menu nnoremap <leader>` :RenWu<cr>
+" Empty command means to show menu (<space> is ignored, so safe to just use the one mapping) nnoremap <leader>` :RenWu<cr>
 ```

 When called with string arguments, the command will add the string as a new line to your todo list

+The todolist buffer acts as normal, so you can re-arrange with ddP and etc. Markdown syntax supported
+Config is relatively easy and simple